LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 # Data Library

-Helpers for serializing Lua data and storing persistent values.
+This page documents the functions for working with data serialization and persistence.

 ---

 ## Overview

-The data library stores arbitrary key/value pairs in the `lia_data` SQL table.
-Each entry is scoped by the gamemode folder and map and cached in `lia.data.stored`.
-Serialization helpers encode vectors, angles and colour tables into simple tables so they can be stored in JSON and later restored.
+The data library (`lia.data`) provides a comprehensive system for data serialization, deserialization, and persistence in the Lilia framework.
+It includes table encoding/decoding, data storage, and persistence management functionality.

 ---